 A nice addition to the island is the Cove Cafe Deli, where visitors can now enjoy a barbecued oyster bar and outdoor cantina, Thursday through Monday between March and early November.

 Finally, be sure to check the weather forecast before you go, as if the Bay is likely to be fogged in, there won’t be much to see.
 Though fog often burns off in the early afternoon.

 Whether looking for a quick day trip, or an overnight camping experience close to the urban sprawl of the City by the Bay, Angel Island is sure to satisfy.

 Angel Island Camping

 Visitors often discover that there is too much to see, do, and enjoy once on Angel Island.
-So one way to ensure you don’t run out of time to explore is to plan ahead and extend your visit with an overnight stay in 1-of-9 primitive campsites.
+So one way to ensure you don’t run out of time to explore is to plan and extend your visit with an overnight stay in 1-of-9 primitive campsites.
 But be aware, you’ll have to haul your gear about two miles from the ferry to your campsite.

 The East Bay Sites are generally protected from the wind.
 The more exposed Ridge Sites offer views of the Golden Gate Bridge and San Francisco.
 Campers must carry their equipment up to two miles and bring camp stoves or charcoal, as no wood fires are allowed on the island.

 Getting to Angel Island

 Angel Island is open 8 a.m. to sunset year-round.
 You can take a ferry to Angel Island from Tiburon or downtown San Francisco Pier 39.